noahlorinczcomi/gent/README.md

 ## Summary
 The methods contained in this R package test the association between a set of SNPs and a phenotype.
 These methods only require GWAS summary statistics and an LD reference panel.
+If you are performing xGenT (xQTL-weighted gene-based testing), you also need xQTL effect sizes.
 When SNP sets are gene-specific (e.g., containing SNPs near a gene), we refer to our set of methods as 'gene-based association' tests.

 [Our preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5080346)